nytimes/covid-19-data/rolling-averages/README.md

 ...
 ```

+This file contains data only for the last 30 days.

-Of note, this counties file is too large to be opened in Excel.
-There is also a file [us-counties-recent.csv](us-counties-recent.csv) that is smaller and contains data on counties for just the last 30 days and can be opened in Excel. ([Raw CSV file here.](https://raw.githubusercontent.com/nytimes/covid-19-data/master/rolling-averages/us-counties-recent.csv))
+There is also an older file, [us-counties-recent.csv](us-counties-recent.csv) that contains data starting from the beginning of the pandemic through September 2021.
+Of note, this counties file is too large to be opened in Excel and too large to continue to be updated on Github. ([Raw CSV file here.](https://raw.githubusercontent.com/nytimes/covid-19-data/master/rolling-averages/us-counties.csv)).
+To create a single file covering the entire pandemic, combine the recent file and this one.

 ## Anomalies